 Describe your Baroque

-Describe the Baroque you want, including the subject, setting, and lighting.
+Describe the Baroque you want, in plain words.

 2. 02